AnneJ17/android-cheat-sheet/README.md

   1. Top-level build.gradle - Located in the root project directory and it's function is to define build configurations that will be applied to all the modules in the project.
   2. Module-level build.gradle - Located in the project/module directory of the project and this is where all the needed dependencies for the application is mentioned and where the sdk versions (minimumSdk, maximumSdk, targettedSdk, versionCode, versionName) are declared.

+* **ART vs Dalvik**

+  Dalvik behaves even worse in terms of memory management and Garbage Collection.

 * **What is Manifest file?**

   It is an application level configuration file.
 All the metadata of the application like appName, launch icon, activities, services, and permissions are found here.